kiss-oliver/bead/doc/usecases.md

 		The archive contains

-		- inputs as part of metadata file: references (content hash) to other BEADs
+		- inputs as part of metadata file: references (content_id) to other BEADs
 		- code as files
         - output as files
         - extra metadata to support